Fresh Swiss investigation targets ex-FIFA president Blatter

 Warner long controlled a key bloc in FIFA elections until he left soccer after being implicated in bribing voters to oppose Blatter in 2011.
 He was also an elected lawmaker in the Caribbean nation and became a government minister after a general election held in May 2010.

-Two former senior FIFA officials - Jérôme Valcke as secretary general, and Markus Kattner as finance director - are also named as accused persons in the document.
+Two former senior FIFA officials - Jérôme Valcke as secretary general, and Markus Kattner as finance director - are also named as accused persons.

-The Swiss federal prosecution office did not immediately reply to a request for comment from the AP.
+The Swiss federal prosecution office said in a statement Saturday that criminal proceedings against Blatter were extended last month to include Valcke and Kattner.
+The office said both men, who were fired by FIFA in 2016, have the presumption of innocence.

-The new investigation is dated May 13, 2020 - several weeks after the office said it was closing one of two criminal proceedings opened against Blatter five years earlier.
+The investigation document is dated May 13, 2020 - several weeks after the office said it was closing one of two criminal proceedings opened against Blatter five years earlier.

-The allegation now dropped was that Blatter mismanaged a World Cup broadcast deal for the Caribbean that let Warner personally profit by millions of dollars.
+The allegation to be dropped was that Blatter mismanaged a World Cup broadcast deal for the Caribbean that let Warner personally profit by millions of dollars.

-That prosecution decision revealed in April suggested Blatter would be cleared by Swiss justice after years under suspicion and while serving a six-year ban by FIFA’s ethics committee.
+That prosecution decision revealed in April suggested Blatter could be cleared by Swiss justice after years under suspicion and while serving a six-year ban by FIFA’s ethics committee.
 It expires in October 2021.

-The Swiss prosecution document does not directly link the timing of FIFA’s $1 million payment with the general election in Trinidad and Tobago.
+The Swiss prosecution document does not directly connect the timing of FIFA’s $1 million payment with the general election in Trinidad and Tobago.

 Warner did try to link FIFA officials to his domestic political career in a June 2015 television appearance in his home country.
 That came within days of Blatter announcing plans to resign his 17-year FIFA presidency in fallout from the American and Swiss federal investigations.